sserdyuk1991/configure-debian/README.md

-# configure-debian
+# gnulinux-post-install

-Set of scripts for configuring of fresh installed Debian system
+Set of script to automate setup of the newly installed GNU/Linux system.

+Current branch is related to Debian GNU/Linux distribution.
+If you are interested in another one please check available branches.

 ## Configuring steps